DtotheS/hugo-academy-temp/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
+role: |
-role: Ph.D.
-Candidate in Informatics / Ph.d.
-Minor in Statistics / M.A. and B.A. in Economics
+  Ph.D.
+Candidate in Informatics
+  Ph.D.
+Minor in Statistics
+  M.A. and B.A. in Economics

 # Organizations/Affiliations to show in About widget